 We know – you’re an independent bunch who thinks you can reduce your waste without jumping on the Plastic Free July bandwagon.
 But anyone who has ever tried to quit smoking, eat more healthily or train for a half marathon knows that it is much easier if you have a buddy alongside you.

-Having the month of July as your plastic free target gives you time to start preparing and get motivated.
-You wouldn’t run a half marathon tomorrow without any lead up time to train, would you?
+Having the month of July as your plastic free target gives you the impetus to begin NOW, rather than putting it off for another time that may keep being postponed.
 And as with a marathon, there are also lots of people taking the challenge at the same time, which provides motivation and even a bit of competition!
 And while we won’t be handing out cold drinks and bananas on the sideline there are plenty of Kiwi resources to keep you inspired and on-track.

 What should I aim for?